U.S. encourages bundling Medicare payments

 The program is meant to encourage hospitals, doctors and other specialists to coordinate in treating a patient's specific condition during a single hospital stay and recovery.

-"Today Medicare pays for care in the wrong way," Health and Human Services Secretary Kathleen Sebelius told reporters on a press call.

-"Payments are based on the quantity of care, and not on the quality of that care," she said.
-"There is little financial incentive for the kind of care coordination that can help patients from returning to the hospital."

-The four models give providers flexibility on how they get paid and for which services, as well as give them financial incentives to avoid unnecessary or duplicative procedures.
+The four models would give providers flexibility on how they get paid and for which services.
+The general aim is to try to do away with the current practice that reimburses doctors based on how much, not how well they do.

-"Hospitals and other providers recognize that they have to accommodate the current (fiscal) environment," said Nancy Foster, vice president for quality at the American Hospital Association, an industry group that represents hospitals and other providers.

-She said that while some hospitals or doctors may get less money overall in a bundled payment, they will still get their costs covered and perhaps earn rewards for better coordinating care.
+"From a patient perspective ...
+You want your doctors to collaborate more closely with your physical therapist, your pharmacist and your family caregivers," CMS Administrator Donald Berwick said in a statement.
+"But that sort of common sense practice is hard to achieve without a payment system that supports coordination over fragmentation."

 For more about the program and the four proposed models, please see a CMS fact sheet at r.reuters.com/gaf43s.